rvagg/delayed/README.md

 ---------------------------------------------

 <a name="cumulativeDelayed"></a>
-### cumulativeDelayed(fn, seconds)<br/>cumulativeDelayed(fn, seconds, context)<br/>cumulativeDelayed(fn, seconds, context, arg1, arg2...)
+### cumulativeDelayed(fn, ms)<br/>cumulativeDelayed(fn, ms, context)<br/>cumulativeDelayed(fn, ms, context, arg1, arg2...)

-*Available in an Ender build as `$.cumulativeDelayed(fn, seconds...)`*
+*Available in an Ender build as `$.cumulativeDelayed(fn, ms...)`*

-Returns a new function that will delay execution of the original functino for the specified number of seconds when called.
-Execution will be **further delayed** for the same number of seconds upon each subsequent call before execution occurs.
+Returns a new function that will delay execution of the original functino for the specified number of milliseconds when called.
+Execution will be **further delayed** for the same number of milliseconds upon each subsequent call before execution occurs.

 The best way to explain this is to show its most obvious use-case: keyboard events in the browser.